-Pierre Jalbert (b.
-1967) is one of the most highly regarded American composers of his generation, earning widespread notice for his richly colored and superbly crafted scores.
-Focusing primarily on instrumental works, Jalbert has developed a musical language that is engaging, expressive, and deeply personal.
-Among his many honors are the Rome Prize, the BBC Masterprize, the Chamber Music Society of Lincoln Center's Stoeger Award, given biennially "in recognition of significant contributions to the chamber music repertory," and a 2010 American Academy of Arts and Letters award.
+Earning widespread notice for his richly colored and superbly crafted scores, Pierre Jalbert (b.
+1967) has developed a musical language that is engaging, expressive, and deeply personal.
+Among his many honors are the Rome Prize, the BBC Masterprize, the Chamber Music Society of Lincoln Center's 2007 Stoeger Award, given biennially "in recognition of significant contributions to the chamber music repertory", and a 2010 award from the American Academy of Arts and Letters.

 Born in Manchester, New Hampshire, Jalbert grew up in northern Vermont; his family originally came from Quebec.
 He began piano lessons at the age of five, immersing himself in the classical repertoire.
 Growing up, he also heard French and English folk songs and Catholic liturgical music, gaining a deep respect for music that communicates powerfully with an economy of means.